May 2019 and November 2019

 · The future of work

-· Megatrends and transformations occurring with: Artificial Intelligence (AI), robotics, imbedded technologies, data analytics, machine learning and deep learning neural networks, synthetic biology, nano-biotechnology, the longevity economy, ethical frameworks needed for a new era
+· Transformations occurring with: Artificial Intelligence (AI), robotics, imbedded technologies, data analytics, machine learning and deep learning neural networks, synthetic biology, nano-biotechnology, the longevity economy, ethical frameworks needed for a new era

 · Developments blurring the boundaries between living and non-living matter.

-We look forward to welcoming farsighted leaders to the program this May!
+We look forward to welcoming farsighted leaders to the program in November of 2019!

 Carleton University's Sprott Business School, and its policy Centre, CREWW, launched a new series entitled, "Crucial Conversations for Women in Management."
 This series of 12 learning guides is part of their Distance Education initiative to reach out to women managers and leaders who might not be able to attend on-site leadership programs in person.
 The series offers women opportunities to learn about key topics addressing issues relevant to women in leadership roles.